 What Happened After the National Ethanol Conference?

 In mid-February several members of the DTN agriculture team attended the National Ethanol Conference in San Diego.
 The topics and side-conversations this year were lively and mainly centered about significant biofuel announcements anticipated to roll out on March 1 or soon after.
-After conversations with my colleagues and biofuel customers three topics were clearly top of mind for attendees – tax credits, carbon intensity and future market demand for biofuels.
-Since writing my recap of the event, several interesting updates have occurred.
+Three topics were clearly top of mind for attendees – tax credits, carbon intensity and future market demand for biofuels.
+Since the event, several interesting updates have occurred.
 So, what happened after the National Ethanol Conference?

 Evolving Tax Credit Legislation